 The name reflects its behavior of forming clusters before hibernating.
-They are bothersome because they often enter attics and wall voids of structures to over winter, seeking shelter to avoid the cooling temperatures.
-When temperatures rise, they become active, either leaving the structure, or entering the interior.
+Cluster flies are bothersome because they often enter attics and wall voids of structures to over winter, seeking shelter to avoid the cooling temperatures.
+When temperatures rise, they become active, either leaving the structure or entering the interior.

-Adults feed on flowers, the young feed on earthworms.
+Adults feed on flowers while the young feed on earthworms.

 After mating in the spring, the female lays her eggs in cracks in the soil.
 Hatching in about 3 days, the maggot will burrow into the body of an earthworm to develop.
 The developmental time from egg to adult is 27 – 39 days.
 Cluster flies generally produce 4 generations a year.